Frankie Fredericks: IOC career

 In 2004 Fredericks became a member of the International Olympic Committee.
 In 2009 Fredericks became the head of the Athletics Namibia in a controversial leadership contest.
 In 2012 Fredericks was nominated to be a member of the International Olympic Committee.

-Frank Fredericks is a member of the 'Champions for Peace' club, a group of 54 famous elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organisation.
+Frank Fredericks is a member of the 'Champions for Peace' club, a group of elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organisation.

 Bribery investigation

 On 3 March 2017, French newspaper Le Monde reported that Fredericks had received US$299,300 from Pamodzi Sports Consulting, a company owned by Papa Massata Diack (the son of disgraced former IAAF head Lamine Diack, who is currently facing corruption charges in France).
-The payment went to Yemi Limited, a company set up by Fredericks in Seychelles, a tax haven, and was made on 2 Oct.
-2009, the same day as Rio was announced as the winning bid for the 2016 Olympics.
+The payment went to Yemi Limited, a company set up by Fredericks in Seychelles, a tax haven, and was made on 2 October 2009, the same day as Rio was announced as the winning bid for the 2016 Olympics.
 Fredericks has denied that the payment has anything to do with the Olympic bid, but instead says it was fees paid for consulting services he provided for "relay championships" and marketing programs related to African championships and other IAAF programs.

-When the allegation was made Fredericks was the chair of the 2024 Olympic bid evaluation committee.
+When the allegation was made, Fredericks was the chair of the 2024 Olympic bid evaluation committee.
 On 6 March 2017, Fredericks stepped down from his position in the IAAF task force that is evaluating if or when to re-admit Russia's national sports body RusAF after a widespread doping scandal.
 On 7 March 2017, the Ethics Commission of the IOC recommended a provisional suspension of Fredericks from his IOC-related duties.
 Before the IOC Executive meeting Fredericks while maintaining his innocence withdrew from his position as the Chair of the 2024 Olympic bidding process "in the best interests" of the process.
 Fredericks was replaced as the chair of the 2024 Olympic bidding process by former FIBA secretary general Patrick Baumann.
+Fredericks' formal indictment later that year was viewed as a significant blow to the credibility of the International Olympic Committee under President Thomas Bach.
+Because Fredericks was a highly respected former athlete entrusted with evaluating the 2024 bids, his direct financial links to the Diack family's vote-buying network highlighted the deep structural vulnerabilities and ongoing ethical crises within the highest levels of the IOC membership.